RUNNING FOR TRIATHLON

 Running, more so than swimming and biking is the one that most people find cause them the most injuries.
 Therefore it’s crucial to build up gradually when starting out or coming back from injury.

-As far as triathlon run training goes the run training should concentrate more on gaining aerobic strength – gained through running your longer runs over hilly terrain – letting the terrain work you rather than you busting yourself, week in week out at the track, running intervals that are being run at speeds that you will usually never do during a race.
+As far as triathlon run training goes the run training should concentrate more on gaining aerobic strength.
+This is gained through running your longer runs over hilly terrain.
+Let the terrain work you.
+Rather than you busting yourself, week in week out at the track, running intervals that are being run at speeds that you will usually never do during a race.

-Have been used by generations by great coaches from around the World.
+Running drills have been used by generations by great coaches from around the world.

 Age group triathletes, unless they have been training with a organised running or tri group may have never come across running form drills.
 These drills specifically develop the lower leg muscles – the quads, hip flexors and improve running reflexes.
 As your legs get stronger, they support more body weight and allow the ankle to maximize the power of the leg muscles.

 Like swimming drills running drills can isolate a certain area which needs attention.
 It may help to have a helper / coach to look at your form during these drills.
 And don’t be discouraged if you don’t pick up some of these drills straight away.